 The Governance Group is established and meets regularly, promoting effective and robust governance and risk management across the Council to demonstrate assurance and compliance.
-The group is chaired by the Executive Director, Corporate Services, with membership made of Directors up across all Directorates and Departments, Monitoring Officer, the deputy Monitoring Officer and the Head of Audit and Risk.
+The group is chaired by the Executive Director, Corporate Services, with membership made up of Directors across all Directorates and Departments, the Monitoring Officer, the deputy Monitoring Officer and the Head of Audit and Risk.
 It reviews key governance items, risk updates, performance data including information governance, key policies and strategies, and decision making.